salauddinmajumder/AcademicHub---Student-Management-System/README.markdown

 - **XSS**: Mitigated with `htmlspecialchars` for user inputs.
 - **Validation**: Both client-side (JavaScript) and server-side (PHP) validation ensure data integrity.

-## Screenshots
-*(Optional: Add screenshots here to showcase the UI, such as the registration form, student list table, or enrollment history page.)*